-As indicated in Section 5.2 and Table 5 wipe samples will be performed for metals and explosives.
+As indicated in Section 5.2 and Table 5, wipe samples will be performed for metals and explosives.
 ADPs are not relevant for areas requiring wipe sampling since ADPs are associated with hydrolysis reactions and not with thermal breakdown reactions related to the primary source of contamination in these areas.
-Notably, excluding lead (EPA limit of 10 μg/ft2), surface limit concentrations are not defined for most COPCs.
+Notably, excluding lead (10 μg/ft2 per 40 CFR 745.65(b)) and Aroclor-1254 (limit of 10 μg/wipe per 40 CFR 761, Subpart D), surface limit concentrations are not defined for most COPCs.
 However, the American Conference of Governmental Industrial Hygienists (ACGIH®) has begun publishing surface limit threshold limit values (TLV®-SL) for specific chemicals.
 Though relevant COPCs do not currently have established TLV-SL, the ACGIH established a conservative process for establishing TLV-SLs from TLV-8hr values (ACGIH, Nov 2020).
-This process was applied to the relevant COPCs, to include lead, to establish TLV-SL values that can be used as risk-based Industrial Clean Closure Criteria (see Table 6).
+This process was applied to the relevant COPCs to establish TLV-SL values that can be used as risk-based Clean Closure Criteria.
+Notably, this approach was also applied for lead since the dust lead hazard level established in 40 CFR 745.65(b) is applicable to residential release in consideration for child exposure scenarios which are not relevant for industrial clean closure and release for demolition.